Disulfiram is a medication used to help people maintain sobriety. Learn about the role Disulfiram in recovery and aftercare programs.

 Several factors to consider before deciding on a treatment center include:

-- The types of therapies used by treatment specialists and whether they’re evidence-based
+- The types of therapies used by treatment professionals and whether they’re evidence-based

 - Program duration and frequency of sessions (for outpatient settings)